NewForce-at-Mountwest/foundations-course/chapters/CONDITIONALS.md

 }

 ```

-# Lightning Exercises (as a group)
-#### 1. Bon Voyage!
-1. In your JavaScript file, declare a new variable called `likesToTravel` and set it equal to `true` or `false`.
-1. If `likesToTravel` is true, log "Bon voyage!" to the console.
-If not, log "Enjoy your couch!" to the console.
+***
+## Lightning Exercise

-#### 2. Fried Pickles are the Best
+#### Fried Pickles are the Best
 1. In your JavaScript file, declare a new variable called `favoriteFood` and set it equal to your favorite food.
-1. Write a conditional that checks to see if the `favoriteFood` variable is equal to `"fried pickles"`.
+1. Write a conditional that checks to see if the `favoriteFood` variable is equal to `"fried pickles"` OR "pepperoni rolls".
 If so, log `"Congratulations!
 You have excellent taste!"` to the console.
-Otherwise, log `"But have you tried fried pickles?"` to the console.
+Otherwise, log `"Clearly you have not tried fried pickles or pepperoni rolls."` to the console.
+***

 # Practice